GeraldNamgal/web-prog-hw3-2018/README.md

 Web Programming with Python and JavaScript

+To run my program, navigate to the "project3" folder of my files.
+Then run "winpty python manage.py runserver" in the command line if you have Windows.
+Run just "python manage.py runserver" if that doesn't work or if you have another operating system.

-The superuser name I created was "gerald" and the password is "pizza33a".
+The superuser name I created for the database is "gerald" and the password is "pizza33a".

 I put the menu on my "index.html" page (i.e., the main page) because there is no other relevant information to display (at least for purposes of the project) that's